 Sil'lice implies in Drowtales that her sister Snadhya'rune has had abortions, specifically referring to how she "murders her own children while they are still in the womb" which to a drow, who place a high value on motherhood and directly connect social status to how many children one has, would be an absurd concept, and Snadhya's rejection of this part of drow culture is seen as scandalous and shameful.
 However this trope is later twisted on its head when it's revealed that Snadhya has had a daughter, but she was carried outside of her womb thanks to the Jaal'darya's mana-tech, the implication being that Snadhya is such a Control Freak that she didn't want to be pregnant, but still wanted children.
 And even more shockingly, the "father" is none other than Mel'arnach Val'Sarghress.

-In an another episode, when Meg thinks she's pregnant, she refuses to have an abortion.
+In "Peter's Daughter", when Meg thinks she's pregnant, she refuses to have an abortion.
 Lois suggests Meg consider drinking and smoking a lot to cause a miscarriage, but not to "wimp out halfway through", because Lois ended up with Chris.

-There is an episode of Family Guy where Lois agrees to be a surrogate mother for another couple, however, the couple dies and she must decide whether or not to get an abortion.
+In the episode "Partial Terms of Endearment" Lois agrees to be a surrogate mother for another couple, however, the couple dies and she must decide whether or not to get an abortion she does.
 The episode was finished but it was banned from airing on FOX, however, it is available on DVD and it is not known if it will air on Adult Swim.

 Peter's mother tried to get an abortion when she had Peter because it was from an affair.
 Because it was in Mexico, the abortion process involved hanging from a bar and being beaten like a pinata by a bunch of kids.
 As she was already full term when she decided to abort, Peter is born full size and healthy.
 When she sees him, she falls in love and keeps him.
 Though knowing Peter, he may very well have gotten brain damage from the procedure.